Jim Gurnett: Career

-James Gurnett is a former Executive Director of Edmonton Mennonite Centre for Newcomers from 2001-2009.
-EMCN is a civil society organization providing programs and services for people who are immigrants and refugees, including settlement assistance, language training, employment and career services, community development, counseling, housing, and advocacy.
-The vision of the organization was that newcomers to Edmonton will achieve full participation, strengthening and enriching the lives of the whole community.
+Gurnett was executive director of Edmonton Mennonite Centre for Newcomers from 2001-2009.
+EMCN is a civil society organization providing programs and services for people who are immigrants and refugees, including settlement assistance, language training, employment and career services, community development, counselling, housing, and advocacy.

-Previously, Gurnett was Manager of Community Services at Bissell Centre, serving people living in poverty in Edmonton’s urban core (1999–2001).
-Prior to that he was founding Executive Director of The Hope Foundation (1993–1999), affiliated with the Faculty of Education at the University of Alberta, as a centre for research and services related to the intentional use of hope as a means of enjoying enhanced quality of life.
+Previously, Gurnett was manager of community services at Bissell Centre, serving people living in poverty in Edmonton’s urban core (1999–2001).
+Prior to that he set up and was executive director of the Hope Foundation (1993–1999), affiliated with the faculty of education at the University of Alberta, as a centre for research and services related to the intentional use of hope as a means of enjoying enhanced quality of life.

-For 15 years Gurnett worked as teacher, program facilitator and administrator at schools in Alberta and Afghanistan (Teacher, Bowness High School, Calgary; Vice Principal, Ahlman Academy; Kabul, Afghanistan; Teacher, American International School of Kabul; Principal, Whitelaw School; Program Facilitator, Fairview School Division; Principal, Rycroft School; Principal, Woking School; Principal, Blueberry Creek School).

-He has been a Member of the Legislative Assembly of Alberta (Spirit River-Fairview, 1985–86), Chief of Staff for the NDP caucus at the Alberta Legislature (2010-2012), Director of Communications and Outreach for the Official Opposition at the Alberta Legislature (1990–1993), and a newspaper editor.
+For fifteen years Gurnett worked as teacher, program facilitator and administrator at schools in Alberta and Afghanistan.
+He has been a member of the Legislative Assembly of Alberta (Spirit River-Fairview, 1985–86), chief of staff for the NDP caucus at the Alberta Legislature (2010-2012), director of communications and outreach for the Official Opposition at the Alberta Legislature (1990–1993), and a newspaper editor.